bestia-dev/bestia-dev.github.io/README.md

 Now you can put `index.html` and all other HTML, CSS and javascript magic.
 But no server dynamic coding.
 It is a static page.

-I already have a personal webpage.
-I will use this repository just to redirect to my true website.
+I already have a personal webpage on [bestia.dev](bestia.dev).
+Here I will duplicate the static pages.
+The dynamic pages that need server code will be redirected to my web site [bestia.dev](bestia.dev).

 ## Open-source and free as a beer